What is Grades Journey?

 What Doesn’t Grades Journey Do?

-Grades Journey only works for first-sit, first-attempt assignment submissions / marks.
+Grades Journey only works for first-sit, first-attempt assignment submissions/marks.

-The university assignment regulations (quite rightly) contain many options to resubmit, resit or to have mitigating circumstances applied.
-Whilst it can be relatively simple for a human to apply these rules whilst entering marks into e-Vision, the breadth of options available mean that it isn’t realistic to automate (and keep up to date) these rules so that a computer can apply them.
+The university assignment regulations (quite rightly) contain many options to resubmit, resit or have mitigating circumstances applied.
+Whilst it can be relatively simple for a human to apply these rules whilst entering marks into e-Vision, the breadth of options available means that it isn’t realistic to automate (and keep up to date) these rules so that a computer can apply them.

-In scenarios other than first-sit, first-attempt submissions, marks will need to continue to be entered into e-Vision manually.
+In scenarios other than first-sit, and first-attempt submissions, marks will need to continue to be entered into e-Vision manually.